ChelesteWang/mantras/README.md

 ## Core Concepts

-- **Item/Tool (`IMantra` as base)**: Represents a specific skill, capability, or tool an Agent can learn and use.
-The base interface `IMantra` is defined in `src/interfaces/mantra.interface.ts` and serves as a foundation for more specific items or tools.
+- **Item/Tool (`IMantra`)**: The fundamental building block representing a specific skill, capability, or tool that an Agent can learn and execute.
+The base interface `IMantra` is defined in `src/tools/interfaces/mantra.interface.ts`.
   - `id`: Unique identifier.
   - `name`: Human-readable name.
   - `description`: Description of the Item/Tool's purpose.
-  - `execute(ideContext?: IDEContext, rules?: IRule[], params?: any)`: Method to execute the Item/Tool's function.
-It can receive IDE context, a list of rules, and custom parameters.
+  - `execute(ideContext?: IDEContext, rules?: IRule[], params?: any)`: Method to perform the Item/Tool's function, potentially using IDE context, rules, and custom parameters.
   - `metadata` (optional): Additional information like version, tags (e.g., 'tool', 'formatter').

+- **ItemConfig (`ItemConfig`)**: Defines the configuration for an Item/Tool, such as its ID, name, description, and potentially an execution path or other metadata.
+Defined in `src/tools/interfaces/item-config.interface.ts`.

-- **Agent (`IAgent`)**: Represents an AI entity within the IDE.
-Defined in `src/interfaces/agent.interface.ts`.
+- **Agent (`IAgent`)**: Represents an AI entity within the IDE, capable of learning and executing Items/Tools.
+Defined in `src/agents/interfaces/agent.interface.ts`.
   - `id`: Unique identifier.
   - `name`: Human-readable name.
+  - `status`: Current status of the agent (e.g., 'active', 'idle').
+  - `capabilities`: A list of capabilities or roles the agent can fulfill.
-  - `learnedItems`: List of Items/Tools the Agent has learned.
+  - `learnedItems`: List of Items/Tools the Agent has learned (instances of `IMantra`).
-  - `learnItem(item: IMantra)`: Method for the Agent to learn a new Item/Tool.
+  - `learnItem(item: IMantra)`: Method for the Agent to acquire a new Item/Tool.
-  - `forgetItem(itemId: string)`: Method for the Agent to forget an Item/Tool.
+  - `forgetItem(itemId: string)`: Method for the Agent to discard an Item/Tool.
-  - `executeRegisteredItem(itemId: string, ideContext?: IDEContext, rules?: IRule[], params?: any)`: Method for the Agent to execute a learned Item/Tool, passing along IDE context, rules, and parameters.
-It can also execute items from the global registry if not learned directly.
+  - `executeRegisteredItem(itemId: string, ideContext?: IDEContext, rules?: IRule[], params?: any)`: Method for the Agent to execute a learned Item/Tool.
+It can also access and execute items from the global `Registry`.

+- **AgentConfig (`AgentConfig`)**: Specifies the configuration for an Agent, including its ID, name, status, capabilities, and a list of `ItemConfig` objects defining the tools it should be equipped with.
+Defined in `src/agents/interfaces/agent-config.interface.ts`.

+- **AgentManager**: A core service responsible for discovering, loading, and managing Agents based on their configurations (e.g., from YAML files).
+It instantiates `IAgent` objects and makes them available for use.
+Implemented in `src/agents/core/agent-manager.ts`.

-- **Registry**: A singleton class responsible for registering, retrieving, and managing all available Items/Tools.
+- **Registry**: A central repository for all available Items/Tools.
+Agents can query the registry to discover and potentially learn new Items/Tools.
 Defined in `src/core/registry.ts`.

-- **IDEContext (`IDEContext`)**: An interface representing the contextual information provided by the IDE environment.
-This can include details like the current workspace, open files, selected text, cursor position, etc. Defined in `src/interfaces/ide.interface.ts`.
+- **IDEContext (`IDEContext`)**: An interface representing contextual information from the IDE, such as open files, selected text, cursor position, project details, etc. Defined in `src/interfaces/ide.interface.ts`.

-- **Rule (`IRule`)**: An interface representing a specific rule, guideline, or constraint that an Agent or Mantra should adhere to during its execution.
-This allows for configurable behavior and adherence to project standards or user preferences.
+- **Rule (`IRule`)**: An interface for defining specific rules, guidelines, or constraints that an Agent or Item/Tool should adhere to during execution.
 Defined in `src/interfaces/ide.interface.ts`.

 ## Getting Started